pulumi/docs/content/docs/esc/concepts/_index.md

 ### Configuration-as-Code, automation, and integration everywhere

 Like our other products, Pulumi ESC uses an "as-code" approach to configuration and secrets.
 ESC environments can be composed, managed, and accessed using code written in TypeScript, JavaScript, Go, Python, or YAML.
 The `esc` CLI and our full-featured API allows for scripted use in automated environments like CI/CD.
-ESC is already deeply integrated into Pulumi IaC and Pulumi Cloud, and its plugin AP makes it easy to integrate ESC with any third-party product either as a provider or consumer.
+This reduces copy/paste style duplication of credentials and allows for management from a single source of truth.
+ESC is already deeply integrated into Pulumi IaC and Pulumi Cloud, and provides a number of third-party product integrations both as secrets providers and consumers.

 ## Learn More